 - Vertical apical root cracks- This crack usually begins at the root of the tooth and goes towards the crown.
 It may vary in length, but the tooth usually has to be removed because of the immense pain.

-Treatment Offered By the Closest Dentist Near Me
+Treatment Offered By the Best Dentist Near Me

 How to reduce toothache?